 It is worth considering the shortage in the technology stack.
 Coursera Global Skills Index 2020 research states that Latin America is in the last position among world IT regions in terms of mastering Computer Networking, Databases, Human-Computer Interaction, Software Engineering, Security Engineering, etc. The problem is locally understood and in Colombia, for instance, the government covers up to 80% of educational costs for students of IT professions.
-However, the problem is still actual.
+However, the problem is still real.

 Cultural context.
-Latin America is considered to have high-context culture.
-Several activities can be performed simultaneously, quite often deadlines are missed.
+Latin America is considered to have a high-context culture.
+Several activities can be performed simultaneously, and quite often deadlines are missed.
 Premises and commitments are covert, tone of voice, gestures, and pauses made within the conversion matter.

 Ideal for: Projects from North America where communication during the day is important and customers are willing to pay extra for it.

 Region industry.
 Recently Africa appeared on the map of offshore development.
 The active growth of the IT sector is primarily happening in South Africa.
 The country’s government invests a lot in the development of the IT sector.
 Foreign partners can take advantage of tax privileges.
 In addition, a currency exchange rate (USD/ZAR 1:14) helps to reduce costs for the external development team.
 A high level of English being one of the state languages is another benefit that attracts foreign companies.